abdrehman1435/Face-Mask-Detector/README.md

 Test and validate the model after training using the YOLOv8 command-line interface (CLI).
 You can use the --weights option to specify the path to your trained model weights, and the --source option to provide the path to your test images or video.
 The CLI will display the results on the screen and save them in the **runs/detect** folder.

 ## Creating a program
 Use the trained model weights and create a program that can detect face masks in real-time using a webcam or a video file.
 You can use the **train.py** script in the repository as a reference.
 You need to import the YOLOv8 module and load your model weights using the **best.pt** in the results folder.
-Then, you need to create a loop that captures frames from your webcam or video file, passes them to the model using the predict function, and displays the results using OpenCV which draws bounding boxes around the detections and also displays the object identified and the confidence level
+Then, you need to create a loop that captures frames from your webcam or video file, passes them to the model using the predict function, and displays the results using OpenCV which draws bounding boxes around the detections and also displays the object identified and the confidence level.

 ## Making the Flask app
 Create a Flask app using Python that can serve as the back-end for your project.
 You need to import Flask and create an app object using `app = Flask(__name__)`.
 Then, you need to define routes for your app using decorators such as `@app.route('/')`.
 The file dl.py can be used  You can use the **render_template** function to return HTML files from the templates folder, and the request object to handle user inputs.
 You also need to use the **send_from_directory** function to serve static files such as images, CSS, or JavaScript from the static folder.